nathanlon/citest/README.md

 [Documentation can be found here](https://documenter.getpostman.com/view/1541437/2s9Y5ePLCD)

 ## Still to do
-- Setting a bank account as preferred should query the database to find if the same customer already has a preferred bank account set.
-It should block saving with an error if this other account is found.

-- Validation on the update, and generally the bank_account endpoint is not tested to work.
 - A URL structure that has the customer within it, eg:
   - /api/customers/1/bank_accounts
 - Validation that the bank account belongs to the customer
-- Checking and wiring in the validation of the Mod11 validator (in a test)

 # Tests